 Is it possible to get an extension on the portfolio deadline?

 We provide a series of workshop dates spread at various times throughout the year to provide choices for educators.
 Some have the portfolio window during term time and shorter holidays some overlap with summer break.
 Participants sign up knowing what the timeline is and are expected to plan accordingly.
 In extenuating circumstances, an extension can be granted.
 Individuals can request a one-month portfolio extension with ISTE for an administration charge of $25USD.

 What if I submit my eportfolio and do not receive the credential?

-If your materials do not pass specific criteria you will receive feedback from the evaluators as to why.
+If your materials do not pass specific criteria you will receive feedback from the evaluators as to why this is the case.
 You will then have two months to update and resubmit your eportfolio.
-There will be a nominal fee to re-submit your portfolio and you can submit up to two additional times after your original submission (total of 3 chances)
+There a $75USD fee to re-submit your portfolio and you can submit up to two additional times after your original submission (total of 3 chances)

 - Recognition as an ISTE Certified Educator

 - Certificate from 21st Century Learning for completing online learning with 40 hours.

 - Open digital badge and certificate to showcase your accomplishment

 - Opportunity to earn up to 4 graduate-level credits

 - Special identification when presenting at ISTE Conference and Expo and 21st Century Learning Events

 - Access to an online community of ISTE Certified Educators